Parmin/training/README.rst

 Test-Driving Built Materials
 ----------------------------

-Download the `instructor package`_ (last built 24 November 2014).
+Do a pull on the repo and unzip presentations/instructor-package.tar.gz.
 This package contains the instructor guide and presentation slides.

-Extract the files in the tarball and open the contents.html file in a web browser.
+Open the contents.html file in a web browser.

 .. figure:: https://s3.amazonaws.com/edu-static.mongodb.com/training/images/contents.png
    :alt: Contents page